 An impairment loss is recognized if the carrying amount of an asset or its CGU exceeds its estimated recoverable amount.
 Impairment losses are recognized in profit or loss.
-Impairment losses recognized in respect of CGUs are allocated to the carrying amounts of the other assets in the unit.
+Impairment losses recognized in respect of CGUs are allocated to the carrying amounts of the CGUs.